 CBD Oil is it addictive?
 You’re probably beginning to see CBD products and brands showing up every where as CBD begins to dominate the market as a natural alternative for the management of pain and anxiety.
-As more and more people use CBD oil, many are questioning whether there are any significant side effects they need to be aware of, such as is CBD addictive and does it have psychoactive properties- are some of the biggest concerns.
+As more and more people use CBD oil, many are questioning whether there are any significant side effects they need to be aware of, such as whether is CBD addictive and does it have psychoactive properties- which are some of the biggest concerns.
 Cannabidiol, popularly known as CBD, comes from the extracts of the cannabis plant.
-However, CBD is often confused with the drug marijuana and hemp oil, one of which can be habit forming, so let’s clear up the differences.
+However, CBD is often confused with the drug marijuana and hemp oil, one of which can be habit-forming, so let’s clear up the differences.

 What is CBD?

 CBD is the second most prominent active ingredient of the cannabis plant of the hundreds of chemical compounds.
 Although CBD is an essential part of medical marijuana, it is not responsible for the characteristic ‘high’ or feeling of euphoria, i.e., CBD is not the chemical compound that makes marijuana addictive.
 Instead, CBD is generally extracted from the hemp plant, close to the marijuana plant, for mass pharmaceutical production.

 On the other hand, the counterpart of CBD, delta-tetrahydrocannabinol or THC, does impart a psychoactive effect in its users.
 While some CBD products may have trace amounts of THC, the levels are regulated and low enough not to cause any ill effects, making them safe for consumption.